Family Reunion Visa for Germany

 Other family members

-Travel health insurance is sufficient for the visa application.
+Travel health insurance is sufficient for many visa applications.
 However, when you apply for your residence permit, you will need permanent German health insurance with a public or private company.
 Under certain conditions, you can be co-insured by your partner’s public health insurance.
+Parents and parents-in-law should check this especially carefully, because they are usually not eligible for free family co-insurance through an adult child.

 Processing time and visa fee

 The processing time for a German national visa and, consequently, for a family reunion visa varies depending on the country and personal circumstances of the visa applicant, between a few weeks and several months.
-On average, it takes 3 months to issue a visa.
+On average, it takes 3 months to issue a visa, but in countries with appointment bottlenecks the total timeline can be much longer.

 Conclusion

-Special provisions apply to family members of German citizens, EU nationals, highly qualified professionals, and recognized refugees, simplifying their reunification process.
+Special provisions apply to family members of German citizens, EU/EEA nationals, qualified skilled workers, EU Blue Card holders, and recognized refugees, simplifying their reunification process.
+Since the 2024 Skilled Immigration Act reforms, some skilled workers can also bring parents and parents-in-law under § 36(3) AufenthG, but this route is currently limited until 31 December 2028.
 However, the visa application can be complex and time-consuming, often requiring several months for approval.
-Understanding the eligibility criteria and gathering the correct documents is crucial for a successful application, especially if you later plan to transition to options such as a German freelance visa, German Opportunity Card, or the German job seeker visa.
+Understanding the eligibility criteria, fee exemptions, custody documents, health insurance requirements, and correct embassy checklist is crucial for a successful application, especially if you later plan to transition to options such as a German freelance visa, German Opportunity Card, or the German job seeker visa.

 Frequently Asked Questions